 When nurses do research for their doctorates, many people tend to think that it focuses primarily on nurses and nursing care.
 In reality, nurses carry out clinical research in a variety of areas, such as diabetes care, cancer care, and eating disorders.

 Doctoral programs in nursing are aimed at preparing students for careers in health administration, education, clinical research, and advanced clinical practice.
 Basically, doctoral programs prepare nurses to be experts within the profession, prepared to assume leadership roles in a variety of academic and clinical settings, course work and research, students are trained as researchers and scholars to tackle complex health-care questions.
 Program emphasis may vary from a focus on health education to a concentration on policy research.
-The majority of doctoral programs confer the Doctor of Philosophy (PhD) degree, but some award the Doctor of Nursing Science (DNS or DNSc.), the Doctor of Science in Nursing (DSN), the Nursing Doctorate (ND), and the Doctor of Education (EdD).
+The majority of doctoral programs confer the Doctor of Philosophy (PhD) degree, but some award the Doctor of Nursing Science (DNS), and the Doctor of Education (EdD).

 Doctoral programs allow study on a full- or part-time basis.
 For graduate students who are employed and therefore seek flexibility in their schedules, many programs offer courses on weekends and in the evenings.

 Admission requirements for doctoral programs vary.
 Generally, a master's degree is necessary, but in some schools a master's degree is completed in conjunction with fulfillment of the doctoral degree requirements.
 Standard requirements include an RN license, Graduate Record Examinations (GRE) scores, college transcripts, letters of recommendation, and an essay.
 Students applying for doctoral-level study should have a solid foundation in nursing and an interest in research.
 Programs are usually the equivalent of three to five years of full-time study.